matyastr/shivers-shaved-ice/src/pages/about/index.md

       entrepreneurial and problem-solving mind-set to Shivers and has always had a dream of owning our own business.

-      We are excited to bring our skills and talents together to make Shivers Shave Ice a success!
+      We are excited to bring our skills and talents together to make Shivers a success!
     image: /img/allison.jpg
 ---